-We invite you to come help us pack boxes of food each Thursday morning in the AUMC Annex or assist with clients on Friday mornings.
+We invite you to come help us pack boxes of food each Thursday morning at 8:00am in the AUMC Annex or assist with clients on Friday mornings at 8:45am.
 Serving and loving others is the greatest way to serve Christ, so we invite you to know the blessing of getting involved in this wonderful outreach.

 Home Delivery Outreach